9 Answers to CE Marking Questions and Translation Requirements

 What Is CE Marking?

-A CE Marking (also known as a CE Mark) is required for all manufacturers who sell products in the European Economic Area (EEA).
-CE Marking allows for the “CE” symbol to be attached to a product and is sometimes referred to as a European Trade Passport since it allows companies to freely sell their products throughout European markets.
+A CE Marking (also known as a CE Mark) is mandatory for all manufacturers selling products in the European Economic Area (EEA).
+This certification allows companies to affix the “CE” symbol to their products, often called a European Trade Passport, since it enables free trade across European markets.

 What Languages Are Required For CE Marking?

-While the directives do not specify any particular required languages, they do mandate that translations be made into the official languages of each particular country.
+The directives do not specify required languages, but they do mandate translations into each country’s official languages.

-It is important to contact the appointed Competent Authority in each country for guidance regarding that country’s language requirements.
+To ensure compliance, companies should contact the appointed Competent Authority in each country for guidance on specific language requirements.

 What Countries Require CE Marking?